pnc/send-me-files/README.md

         PASSWORD=someSecretPassword

-    For this example, people would need to go to `your-app.herokuapp.com/?a=someSecretPassword` to be able to upload files. __This is designed to keep out people who stumble on the page, not to provide high security.__
+    For this example, people would need to go to `your-app.herokuapp.com/?a=someSecretPassword` to be able to upload files. __This is designed to keep out people who stumble on the page, not to provide security.__

     Also, you can define an environment variable called NAME to make the app display your name rather than just "me".